-The most recent Article IV review of Poland was concluded in March 2023, with the Report for the IMF's Executive Board approved on 1 July 2023.
-The next Article IV review of Poland is scheduled for the autumn of 2024.
+The most recent Article IV review of Poland was concluded in October 2024, with the Report for the IMF's Executive Board approved on 10 January 2025.

 Nordic Investment Bank ("NIB")

 Although Poland is not a member of the NIB, it has access to NIB financing.